 I have some great news.
 This summer me and Valters Palaps are working on a series of short films that are falling in the realm of fantasy.
 Some serious poetry involving a bear and a fairy-girl and a dinner.
 An alluring mystery, one of a kind.

 At the moment I am busy creating costumes for the film.
 The story is already written, so we are entering the last stages of preparation.
 Loking forward to seeing these films come together!

-We are continuing with DAY’s upcycling workshops and taking part in De Kolenkit Centrale project initiated by Cascoland based on three whales: farming (food production), cooking (food preparation) and the value of waste.
-As part of “Maak je Stad” program, organised by Waag Society and Pakhuis de Zwijger it develops the idea of De Gezonde Stad (the Healthy City).
+We are continuing with DAY’s upcycling workshops where together with kids we are making sculptural objects from mostly domestic single use plastic bottles and raising awareness about the plastic pollution.
+This initiative is part of De Kolenkit Centrale project initiated by Cascoland and is based on three whales: farming (food production), cooking (food preparation) and the value of waste.
+These workshops are part of “Maak je Stad” program, organised by Waag Society and Pakhuis de Zwijger that develops the idea of De Gezonde Stad (the Healthy City).

 “Urban resort” is a site specific performative video.
-This work is reflecting on the fully changed environments and increase of urbanization in the city of Amsterdam where commercial and artistic spheres merge in a surrealistic outcome.
+This work is reflecting on the fully changed environments and increase of gentrification in the city of Amsterdam where commercial and artistic spheres merge in a surrealistic outcome.
 The performance done in the nostalgic landscape on the edge of two worlds: broedplats Lely and new offices.
 In this story there is a way to escape the sense of a burden by neglecting the everyday duties.
-“The One time use” ideology is heavily present by giving another meaning to those objects, creating a playground out of building materials.
+In this performative video the urban structures are being altered.